- Databases & Warehouses: PostgreSQL, MySQL, Snowflake, BigQuery, Redshift, and more - connect directly to your data infrastructure

 - LookML: Connect Looker models to leverage existing business logic

-- Markdown files (AGENTS.md): Include custom documentation files from your git repository
+- Markdown files: Include custom documentation files (e.g., AGENTS.md) from your git repository

 - Coding files: python, sql